Soham1690/JDBCProject/README.md

 ## 📝 Quick Notes
-🧾 Requires mysql-connector-j JAR in your classpath for JDBC connectivity.
+ Requires mysql-connector-j JAR in your classpath for JDBC connectivity.

-🧠 Make sure your MySQL port (default: 3306) is open and not blocked by firewall.
+ Make sure your MySQL port (default: 3306) is open and not blocked by firewall.

-🖼️ GUI/CLI-based interactive terminal – runs in console, no external UI needed.
+ GUI/CLI-based interactive terminal – runs in console, no external UI needed.

-<h2>🚀 Setup Instructions</h2>
+<h2> Setup Instructions</h2>
 <p>Follow these steps to get <strong>FLAVORVERSE</strong> up and running on your machine:</p>

 <details open>
-<summary><strong>🔧 Step 1: Install Prerequisites</strong></summary>
+<summary><strong> Step 1: Install Prerequisites</strong></summary>
 <ul>
   <li><strong>Java JDK 8+</strong> — Download from <a href="https://www.oracle.com/java/technologies/javase-jdk11-downloads.html" target="_blank">Oracle JDK</a> or use OpenJDK.</li>
   <li><strong>MySQL Server</strong> — Install from <a href="https://dev.mysql.com/downloads/mysql/" target="_blank">MySQL Downloads</a> and ensure it’s running locally.</li>